centrfit/dotnet-code-challenge-01/README.md

 ## How do I submit my code challenge?

-Clone this repository and once you have completed the task, push it to a public repository and notify your recruiter with the link once it is ready for review.
+Clone the github test repository and push it to a private repository.
+Once complete, add the below github collaborators to the private repository so that we may review the test.

+- joshua-hayes
+- ramosjacc